Build SEO Silos That Dominate SERPs

 Do not let fresh posts float alone.

-Every new page should be added into the right hub, linked from related pages, and connected to the right cluster.
+Every new page should be added to the right hub, linked from related pages, and connected to the right cluster.
 Semrush recommends planning internal links as part of content publication rather than as a separate afterthought.

 Step 8: Audit and Refine the Silo Quarterly